readonlylink/readonlylink-books/the-c-programming-language/src/chapter-1.md

 }
 ```

-The functions getline and copy are declared at the beginning of the
+The functions `getline` and `copy` are declared at the beginning of the
 program, which we assume is contained in one file.

-main and getline communicate through a pair of arguments and a
+`main` and `getline` communicate through a pair of arguments and a
 returned value.
-In getline, the arguments are declared by the line
+In `getline`, the arguments are declared by the line

 ```c
 int getline(char s[], int lim);
 ```

-which specifies that the first argument, s, is an array, and the
+which specifies that the first argument, `s`, is an array, and the
-second, lim, is an integer.
+second, `lim`, is an integer.
 The purpose of supplying the size of an
 array in a declaration is to set aside storage.
 The length of an array
-s is not necessary in getline since its size is set in main. getline
+s is not necessary in `getline` since its size is set in
-uses return to send a value back to the caller, just as the function
+`main`. `getline` uses `return` to send a value back to the caller,
-power did.
-This line also declares that getline returns an int; since
+just as the function `power` did.
+This line also declares that
-int is the default return type, it could be omitted.
+`getline` returns an `int`; since `int` is the default return type, it
+could be omitted.

-Some functions return a useful value; others, like copy, are used only
+Some functions return a useful value; others, like `copy`, are used
-for their effect and return no value.
-The return type of copy is
+only for their effect and return no value.
+The return type of `copy`
-void, which states explicitly that no value is returned.
+is `void`, which states explicitly that no value is returned.

-getline puts the character '\0' (the null character, whose value is
+`getline` puts the character `'\0'` (the _null character_, whose value
-zero) at the end of the array it is creating, to mark the end of the
+is zero) at the end of the array it is creating, to mark the end of
-string of characters.
-This conversion is also used by the C language:
+the string of characters.
+This conversion is also used by the C
-when a string constant like
+language: when a string constant like

 ```c
 "hello\n"
 ```

 appears in a C program, it is stored as an array of characters
-containing the characters in the string and terminated with a '\0' to
+containing the characters in the string and terminated with a `'\0'`
-mark the end.
+to mark the end.

 ```
 | h | e | l | l | o | \n | \0 |
 ```

-The %s format specification in printf expects the corresponding
+The `%s` format specification in `printf` expects the corresponding
-argument to be a string represented in this form. copy also relies on
+argument to be a string represented in this form. `copy` also relies
-the fact that its input argument is terminated with a '\0', and it
+on the fact that its input argument is terminated with a `'\0'`, and
-copies this character into the output argument (All of this implies
+it copies this character into the output argument (All of this implies
-that '\0' is not a part of normal text).
+that `'\0'` is not a part of normal text).

 It is worth mentioning in passing that even a program as small as this
 one presents some sticky design problems.
 For example, what should
-main do if it encounters a line which is bigger than its limit?
+`main` do if it encounters a line which is bigger than its limit?
-getline works safely, in that it stops collecting when the array is
+`getline` works safely, in that it stops collecting when the array is
 full, even if no newline has been seen.
 By testing the length and the
-last character returned, main can determine whether the line was too
+last character returned, `main` can determine whether the line was too
 long, and then cope as it wishes.
 In the interests of brevity, we have
 ignored this issue.

-There is no way for a user of getline to know in advance how long an
+There is no way for a user of `getline` to know in advance how long an
-input line might be, so getline checks for overflow.
+input line might be, so `getline` checks for overflow.
 On the other
-hand, the user of copy already knows (or can find out) how big the
+hand, the user of `copy` already knows (or can find out) how big the
 strings are, so we have chosen not to add error checking to it.

 **Exercise 1-16**.
 Revise the main routine of the longest-line program